Hotel Giant

-Hotel Giant (模拟饭店 (模擬飯店, Mó Nǐ Fàn Diàn)), known in North America as Maximum Capacity: Hotel Giant, is a business simulation game developed by Enlight Software and published by JoWood Productions for Windows.
-The soundtrack was composed by Bjørn Lynne.
+Hotel Giant (模拟饭店 (模擬飯店, Mó Nǐ Fàn Diàn)), known in North America as Maximum Capacity: Hotel Giant, is a business simulation game developed by Enlight Software and published by JoWooD Productions for Windows.

 Gameplay

 The play of the game involves developing and managing a hotel.
 The user starts with a pre-made building to which they add rooms, place useful and decorative objects in the rooms, and set up hotel details such as advertising.
 Once this has happened, the user opens up the hotel to the public and starts to run it as if it were a real business.
 It is similar to the "Tycoon" style of game (Railroad Tycoon, RollerCoaster Tycoon, Zoo Tycoon, etc.), in which the player creates a system or establishment and then runs it.
 Hotel Giant 2 offers improved graphics, more features and a new campaign.

 Versions

 There are currently three versions of Hotel Giant.
 These are: